 Learn about technology together

 Which changes faster, your child or your technology?
 Kids’ media has quickly become both an amazing tool for parents and a complex obstacle course for them to cross.
 The choices we make for (and with) our kids when it comes to how they engage with media will have a real impact on them as they grow up.
-But thankfully, there’s no shortage of great resources available to learn — and keep learning — what’s good and what’s not so good in the ever-changing world of media technology.
+But thankfully, there’s no shortage of great resources available to learn — and keep learning — what’s age-appropriate and beneficial for kids’ development in the ever-changing world of media technology.